 The run/stop switch works by disconnecting the turbine from the batteries and then shorting the turbine output, causing an electrical brake and slowing the turbine.
 It has a number of cable entry "knock outs" that can be used with cable entry glands as necessary.

-The switch is fitted with a "shorting link" between terminals 3 & 7 inside the switch and should be installed between the turbine and the batteries.
+it is fitted directly between the turbine and the batteries.